RyanHaraki/LiveCode/README.md

 - HTML CSS & JS live update coding

 ## TODO
-- Multiple theme support (in progress)
+- Multiple theme support ✔️
 - Fix Javascript error so it works
 - Different layouts?
 - Save work in browser(local storage) ✔️
-- Ability to download files in project folder
+- Ability to download files in project folder (in progress, probably will need to add express server)

 ## Run it